 This page describes compliance with applicable policies when purchasing software and cloud-based services.
 These commodities may utilize sensitive data, requiring additional review prior to purchase authorization.

 - Consult With Your Computer Technical Staff FIRST.

 - Locate an existing university software agreement whenever possible.

 - Complete the Appropriate KFS Document and Approval Form If there is no existing software agreement.

 - Instructions for documenting auxiliary/incidental software purchase types.

-If you are purchasing software or utilizing a cloud-based service that will utilize and/or store employee, student, customer, research subject, or patient data, it is critical that you are aware of how that software will protect and secure any Personally Identifiable Information (PII), including, but not limited to, credit card and personal health information.
+There are many different types of sensitive data.
+If you are purchasing software or utilizing a cloud-based service that will utilize sensitive data, it is critical that you are aware of how that software will protect and secure that data.

 We strongly advise that you review the UC Davis policy PPM 320-20, as well as the University of California Security Protection policy documentation to familiarize yourself with the applicable rules and regulations.

 Make sure you understand the type(s) of software you need (quantity, licenses, compatibility with other equipment, etc.).
 Since some software purchases are non-returnable/non-refundable, it is important to ensure that you are purchasing the correct software for your specific needs.